neo-project/docs/en-us/sc/systemfees.md

 # System Fees

-## Transaction fees

-There are currently no transaction fees (limited to 21 transactions per block).
-The user can however choose to pay transaction fee for priority.
-Transaction fee is strongly recommended to avoid queue when free transactions are filled.

 ## Smart Contract Fees

 The fee structure for Smart Contracts can be found in the tables below.